28 Feb Finally, Here is A Cheat Sheet for Making the Most of Your Internship

 Here’s the right way to ask for feedback:

-- Listen: Don’t be in a hurry to explain or excuse yourself, listen to understand the speaker’s point of view.
-In the end, the reason for feedback is to make an improvement so listen to understand not to have a ready answer/argument.
+- Listen: Don’t be in a hurry to explain or excuse yourself.
+Listen to understand the speaker’s point of view.
+In the end, the reason for feedback is to improve, so look to understand not to have a ready answer/argument.

 - Observe: Observing your co-workers and being more self-conscious could also be a fantastic way of seeking feedback.
 Observe the reactions of the people you engage with and adjust yourself so.
 Furthermore, instead of always looking at your boss or supervisor for feedback, consider asking your colleagues.
 They are the ones that interact with you the most and will often give you some of the most insightful feedback.

 - Act: Acting on the feedback ensures the loop is kept and helps you improve.
-In a situation where the feedback is difficult, take time to adjust, and then go back to the speaker with your questions.
-In any case, be sure to express gratitude for the feedback no matter what it sounds like.
+If the feedback is severe, take time to adjust, and then go back to the speaker with your questions.
+In any case, be sure to express gratitude for the feedback no matter what it is.

 The ‘attitude of gratitude’ is an asset; it’s the rub for making lasting impressions.
 When you finish your internship, show appreciation for the opportunity given to you.
 If you do it right, you would have shifted the odds in your favor towards a full-time job.

 Make efforts to share specific skills you learned on the job and thank everyone that helped you in the process.
 You could also add an individualized touch by sending separate notes to each person that assisted you instead of a general thank-you letter.

 However, a thank-you letter is not a tool for ranting or sharing your frustrations.
 If you have recommendations you wish to make, express your views politely.
 More so, make sure that every piece of information you share is correct.
 Equally important, don’t ask for a job bluntly.
 Instead, you could ask for is a LinkedIn recommendation.